tiangolo/blog-posts/angular-in-docker/README.md

 ## Build it

-Now we can build our image, that will compile everything and create a Nginx image ready for serving our app.
+Now we can build our image, doing it will compile everything and create a Nginx image ready for serving our app.

 If we just build it normally, it will use the production configuration (`production`) and environment.